Travel.State.Gov > International Travel > Learn About Your Destination > Mexico International Travel Information

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or on the organization of Lesbian, Gay, Bisexual, Transgender, or Intersex (LGBTI) events in Mexico.
-However, due to sporadic reports of violence targeting LGBTI individuals, U.S. citizens should exercise discretion in identifying themselves publicly as LGBTI.
-See our LGBTI Travel Information page and Section 6 of the Department of State’s Human Rights Report for Mexico for further details.
+LGBTQI+ Travelers: There are no legal restrictions on same-sex sexual relations or on the organization of Lesbian, Gay, Bisexual, Transgender, or Intersex (LGBTQI+) events in Mexico.
+However, due to sporadic reports of violence targeting LGBTQI+ individuals, U.S. citizens should exercise discretion in identifying themselves publicly as LGBTQI+.
+See our LGBTQI+ Travel Information page and Section 6 of the Department of State’s Human Rights Report for Mexico for further details.

 Travelers with Disabilities: Mexican law prohibits discrimination against persons with physical, sensory, intellectual, or mental disabilities.
 Social acceptance of persons with disabilities in public is not as prevalent as in the United States.
 The most common types of accessibility may include accessible facilities, information, and communication/access to services/ease of movement or access.
 Expect accessibility to be limited in public transportation, lodging, communication/information, and general infrastructure in more rural and remote parts of the country, and more common in public transportation, lodging, communication/information, and general infrastructure in major cities.
 U.S. citizens with disabilities should consult individual hotels and service providers in advance of travel to ensure they are accessible.

 Women Travelers: There were several reports of sexual assault or domestic violence involving U.S. citizen women over the past year.
 See our travel tips for Women Travelers.